clj-python/libpython-clj/docs/design.md

 in general you can call them like any other function but you also can use keyword arguments if you know you are dealing with a python function.
-Python dicts implement `java.util.Map and clojure.lang.IFn` and lists are `java.util.List`, java.util.RandomAcces`, and `clojure.lang.IFn`.
+Python dicts implement `java.util.Map and clojure.lang.IFn` and lists are `java.util.List`, `java.util.RandomAccess`, and `clojure.lang.IFn`.
 This allows fluid manipulation of the datastructures (even mutation) from both languages.

 You can create a python function from a clojure function with create-function.
 You can